saadams/saadams.github.io/_posts/2024-08-24-mal-subatomic.md

 ![mal js file](../assets/imgs/subatomic/mal_js.png)
-  * Within that same image we can also see the checkVM function and the task list function, both of these are used for determining whether the malware is being debugged.
+  * Within that same image we can also see the checkVM function and the task list function, both of these are used for determining whether the malware is being run in a VM or under a debugger.
 It also contains the answer for question 9 and 10.

 * 9: The malware checks for a number of hostnames upon execution, and if any are found it will terminate.
 What hostname is it looking for that begins with arch?

 * 10: The malware looks for a number of processes when checking if it is running in a VM; however, the malware author has mistakenly made it check for the same process twice.
 What is the name of this process?